Pipton/go-ircproto/CONTRIBUTING.md

 ### It Doesn't Exist

 In that case, please create an issue ASAP!
-Give it a short title that describes the problem, and fill in the form.
+Give it a short title that describes the problem (e.g. "Crashes when universe state set to 43"), and fill in the form.
 If you feel we are asking for something that isn't relevant, feel free to remove it.

 In the end, you should have provided information explaining what the problem is, the current version you are using, what platform you are on, and how to